Rickidevs/RickMap/Readme.md

 # 🔎 RickMap (much faster than nmap)

 RickMap is an effective port scanning tool that runs on average 15 times faster than Nmap in tests and draws its speed and simplicity from the Go language.
 It offers a simple solution to modern network scanning needs.
 Of course, Nmap is a much more comprehensive tool, but a fast port scan will always take you ahead.
-With nmap , you can take the open ports you find with RickMapto a comprehensive scan.
+With nmap , you can take the open ports you find with RickMap a comprehensive scan.

 ## 💡  Usage